 STEP 2: What do you want to be known for?

 This depends on the assessment of your values and your goals and where they overlap.
 What is it that you want to be doing next?
 Develop the wording or phrasing of what you want to be known for.
 Career Distinction is a fabulous book by William Arruda and Kirsten Dixson.
-Here is the website with a downloadable workbook to help get you started.

 STEP 3: Begin spreading the good word